 “Who is likely to <event> with regards to <context>?”

 Here are some examples:

-As we saw it in this blog, the quality of data is important to build a reliable predictive model.
-It is necessary to prepare the historical data that best represents your application domain and your predictive objective as it is used to build the classification predictive model.
+As we saw in this blog, the quality of data is important to build a reliable predictive model.
+It is necessary to prepare the historical data that best represents your application domain and your predictive goal, as it is used to build the classification predictive model.
 This means that you must:

 - Select a data source.

 - Select the variables that best describe your use case.
 It might be necessary to create new variables with a formula based on existing variables, or to aggregate some variables together.
 You can do this thanks to your knowledge of the application domain.